gkanapathy/notes/content/posts/end-of-the-world.md

   that there isn't one Great Filter, but the filter is a series of smaller barriers.

-I think the podcast underplays the possibility that the Great Filter may be in the past.
-More importantly they underplay that the Great Filter isn't a single step, but a series of smaller barriers that all have to be overcome, i.e., a species could pass 9/10 steps, *not* go extinct by never get to space colonization or whatever, and that would resolve the Fermi Paradox. (e.g., the dinosaurs could have had an industrial civilation and never made it to space, or even made it to space a little beyond us, and if they didn't get unlucky could have just stalled out there.)
+I think the podcast also underplays the possibility that the Great Filter may be in the past.
+More importantly, I think they miss the idea that the Great Filter isn't a single step, but a series of smaller barriers that all have to be overcome, i.e., a species could pass 9/10 steps, *not* go extinct by never get to space colonization or whatever, and that would resolve the Fermi Paradox.
+(e.g., the dinosaurs could have had an industrial civilation and never made it to space, or even made it to space a little beyond us, and if they didn't get unlucky could have just stalled out there.)

 ### Natural Risks

 Not a lot we can do directly about these, other than manage risk and mitigate.
 Mostly it comes down to eventually being able to spread the civilization so that when the sun blows up or there's a gamma ray burst or whatever, we can at least build back.
-I buy that.
+I buy that even if it's going to happen, it's worth trying to avoid.

 ### Artificial Intelligence

-As I said, this podcast is a fine overview of the conventional conversation about this topic.
-The problem I have with the AGI fear is that it's entirely built around the image of the paperclip maximizer as some kind of genie, like any of our technologies, like fire or nuclear bombs or the brooms from the Sorcerer's Apprentice.
+As I said, the podcast is a perfectly fine overview of the conventional conversation about this topic.
+The problem I have is that the conventional conversation is entirely built around the image of the paperclip maximizer as some kind of genie, like any of our technologies, like fire or nuclear bombs or the brooms from the Sorcerer's Apprentice.

 It just seems far-fetched to me that we posit some AI that: